ismarapw/ismarapw/README.md

 ### Hi there 👋, I'm Ismar

-I am a corious learner and can adapt to differents roles (**Data Scientist/ML Engineer, Front-End, Back-End or Full-Stack :D**).
+I am a corious learner and can adapt to differents roles (**Data Scientist, ML Engineer and Web Developer :D**).
 My passion lies in exploring new tech stacks and utilizing them to construct impressive creations.

 ### 🫣 More About Me: